Quicksilver0218/quicksilver0218.github.io/alphazero.md

 Here is a demonstration with Tic-Tac-Toe.
 ![螢幕擷取畫面 2025-01-03 212709](https://github.com/user-attachments/assets/6dbb1e97-ba1a-4a30-a780-46722118cba8)

+You can run the demonstration program on [Kaggle](https://www.kaggle.com/code/quicksilver0218/alphazero-tic-tac-toe-demo){:target="_blank" rel="noopener noreferrer"}.

-You can download the file and run the demonstration program yourself.
+You can also download the file to run the demonstration program yourself.

 [AlphaZero Tic-Tac-Toe Demo.zip](https://github.com/user-attachments/files/18300180/AlphaZero.Tic-Tac-Toe.Demo.zip)